 Our circular approach

-This commitment is reflected in all the sites where we operate, some of which have already become virtuous examples of applied circularity: Assemini and Porto Torres house renewable energy plants, our Ponticelle Project in Ravenna is converting a brownfield site into a green energy island, and Gela was chosen to host a pilot plant to test the Waste to Fuel technology, which transforms biomass waste into bio-oil and biomethane, with water recovery.
-This innovative, sustainable solution for managing organic waste has given rise to agreements to support the circular economy and the productive redevelopment of industrial sites and assets.
-These include Eni's partnership with Cassa Depositi e Prestiti, signed in March 2019, to launch high value-added projects for decarbonization and combating climate change.
-This agreement led to the creation of CircularIT in 2020, a new company created by Eni Rewind and CDP Equity for the industrial-scale development of Waste to Fuel plants.
+This commitment is reflected in all the sites where we operate, some of which have already become virtuous examples of applied circularity: Assemini and Porto Torres house renewable energy plants, in Ravenna, the Ponticelle Project foresees the conversion of a brownfield into a hub for sustainable remediation, waste valorisation and green energy production and Gela was chosen to host a pilot plant to test the Waste to Fuel technology, which transforms biomass waste into bio-oil and biomethane, with water recovery.

 Our commitment to the environment and safety